SpaceKrakens/Ranked-Vote/README.md

 # Ranked-Vote

-A ranked voting system with github credentials.
+A ranked voting system with github authentication.

 # Local testing